-- What is the likely impact of the revised SRA rules due in Spring 2019?
+- What is the likely impact of the revised SRA rules due in November 2019?

 - How has the definition of client money changed under the new rules?

 - What will the new rules mean for our accounting system and processes?